Charity helping struggling Londoners says bills crisis is stopping them doing more

 The centre also plans to set up a warm space on Wednesdays where parents can come while the children are at school and keep warm as well as get advice about how to heat their homes more efficiently.

-Last year, staff spent around £20,000 on emergency food vouchers which could be used in supermarkets and they say demand for that kind of targeted help is on the rise, and will need extra funding to deliver.
+Last year, staff spent around £20,000 on emergency food vouchers, which could be used in supermarkets.
+Charities are seeing demand for this kind of targeted help on the rise, and will need extra funding to deliver.

 The Cardinal Hume Centre is one of the charities earmarked for funding in our On The Breadline cost of living Christmas appeal being run in partnership with The Childhood Trust and Comic Relief.

-The centre also runs sessions for families with children aged under-six where they can play and grow their own vegetables as well as cook and eat together - but they have to limit numbers as demand is high.
+The centre also runs sessions for families with children aged under six where they can play and grow their own vegetables as well as cook and eat together – but they have to limit numbers as demand is high.

 Chief executive George O’Neill said the problems of poverty they deal with have a long-term impact as well as immediate costs, adding: “We know that living in poor quality temporary accommodation has a harmful effect on children.